Trenton, Ontario: History

+Demographics

 Economy

 Canadian Forces Base Trenton/8 Wing, located on the east side of the town, is an important facility for the Royal Canadian Air Force's transport and search and rescue operations, and is Trenton's main employer.

 Other large employers include Trenton Cold Storage, Norampac, Kruger, Mapco, Citipack, Jobsters, Pentair Thermal Controls, Nestlé, ElectroCables, Domtech, Global Med Inc., Mckesson Canada and DECA Cables.

 Tourism also plays an important role in the economy, given Trenton's location as the southern entry point for the Trent–Severn Waterway.

 From 1917 to 1920, The Parker Bros.
 Textile Mill was a movie studio, which dubbed Trenton "Hollywood North".

 Transportation

 Highway 401 crosses the Trent River on the north side of the town.
 Hastings County Road 2 (formerly Ontario Highway 2) is the main east–west route through town, leading towards Brighton in the west and to Belleville in the east.
 The main north–south route is Hastings County Road 33 (formerly Ontario Highway 33), leading towards Picton to the south and Stirling to the north.

 Canadian Pacific and Canadian National main railway lines (Toronto – Ottawa/Montreal) pass through the city.
 Via Rail offers limited passenger service to and from Toronto, Ottawa and Montreal via Kingston to Trenton Junction station.

 Trenton Airport is co-located with CFB Trenton on the east side of town.

 Trenton is the starting point for the Trent–Severn Waterway and two locks (Lock 1 and Lock 2) are located in the community.

 Trenton also has a local public transit system, run by Quinte Access.
 It runs an hourly schedule Monday to Friday and limited service on Saturday (no Sunday Service, check for holidays) with Chevrolet Arboc specialized buses with ramps for wheelchairs.
 Several private firms also provide dispatched taxi services.